dh-trier/wlv/schemas/wlv-label-docs.md

     * band.

 #### labelType
-This describes the label primarily with regard to its geographical scope.
+This describes the label primarily with regard to the agent issuing it and the geographical scope.

 - Status: Optional.
 - Contained by element: [wlv](#wlv).